Sandbox Testing Guide

 Ready to go live?

-When your sandbox testing is complete, follow the Production Checklist before switching to the production environment.
+When your sandbox testing is complete, follow Going Live before switching to a production API key.